paulelliott/fabrication/README.markdown

       | title    | Amazing |
       | category | fancy   |

 That will use the most recently defined "widget" and pass it into the Fabricator.
-That obviously requires your "wocket" to have a setter for a "widget".
+That requires your "wocket" to have a setter for a "widget".

 ### Usage ###